lin-jj/XQuery-Processor-Web/README.md

 }</acts>
 ```

-the result will be displayed on the website.
+then the result will be displayed on the website.
 ```
 <acts>